 Here is the aftermath of one of those instances.

 Because my plywood has an open grain to it, it takes the stain heavily.
 That’s okay with me because I want some dark features.
-Did you know that if you want your wood to really take stain deeply, you need to open the grain?
+Also, did you know that if you want your wood to really take stain deeply, you need to open the grain?
 If you sand your wood with a 120 grit or lower, it will leave it ready to accept the new color.

 For the life of me I can not figure out why there are no dark gray spray paints available out there.
 I mean, am I weird or something??
 So, much like how I use a zinc spray to create zinc patina, I chose this automotive primer for my finish.